F-Zero GX: Release

-Published by Nintendo, F-Zero GX was released in Japan on July 25, 2003, North America on August 25, Australia on October 24, and Europe on October 31.
-The arcade version was released in 2003 alongside its GameCube counterpart.
-A demo of the game was released via a special edition bonus disc packaged with Mario Kart: Double Dash (2003).
+F-Zero GX was published by Nintendo in Japan on July 25, 2003, North America on August 25, Australia on October 24, and Europe on October 31.
+AX was released alongside it in 2003.
+In North America, a demo was released via a special edition bonus disc packaged with Mario Kart: Double Dash (2003).
+F-Zero GX was added to the Nintendo Classics library for the Nintendo Switch 2 on June 5, 2025.

 F-Zero GX/AX Original Soundtracks, a two-CD set composed of BGM soundtracks to the video games GX and its arcade counterpart, was released in Japan under the Scitron Digital Content record label on July 22, 2004.
-The first disc consists of forty-one tracks and the second has forty with an additional track rearranged by Supersweep's AYA (Ayako Sasō) of "Big Blue".
-F-Zero GX was added to the Nintendo Classics library for the Nintendo Switch 2 on June 5, 2025.
+The first disc consists of forty-one tracks and the second has forty with a bonus arrangement of "Big Blue" by SuperSweep's Ayako Saso.